Zapratkyn/webserv/README.md

 NOTES :

 - I'm quite satisfied with my select() implementation.
 No operation can be done unless select() said so.
 The program should be able to handle [ports * MAX_LISTEN] connections without failing.
-It will listen to all the pending requests, then pass them to the corresponding servers, which will handle them, and go back to listening.
-Select() makes sure the sockets (I/O) are always ready to listen/write.
+It will listen to the first pending request of each listening port, parse the whole request (header and body) and send it to the corresponding server.
+It will go through select() before any of those operations.

+NB : For some reason, the previous implementation worked on my linux but not on the school's MAC's.
+I didn't go to school since my last modification.
+Therefore, I cannot guarantee it will work this time.
+I hope it will though...

 - Instead of displaying messages on the terminal for every request received/handled, we could create a log file somewhere and write everything in it, with the time, the ip's, the server name and any other relevant information. > Done.
 But for some reason, I cannot add an ofstream to the Webserv class and keep it open always.
 It broke the program.
 Instead, I open and close the file each time a log needs to be done.